holidayextras/generator-ui-component/README.md

 This provides a quick accessor to the component so that it can be included by requiring the `code` directory as a whole.

 * **dev/**
-This is the home of the development environment for the module.
-When you run `npm run build-dev` [Browserify](http://browserify.org/) bundles from the `example.jsx` file which includes the modules root directory (`./generators/app`).
-Loading the `index.html` in your browser will display the module.
+This is the home of the development environment for the component.
+When you run `npm run build-dev` [Browserify](http://browserify.org/) bundles from the `example.jsx` file which includes the component's root directory (`./generators/app`).
+Loading the `index.html` in your browser will display the component.

 * **scripts/**